ChoBioLab/corescpy/README.md

 ### Initialization Method Arguments

 * `file_path` **(str, AnnData, or dictionary)**: Path or object containing data.
 Used in initialization to create the initial `self.adata` attribute (an AnnData or MuData object).
 Either
-    - a path to a 10x directory (with matrix.mtx.gz, barcodes.tsv.gz, features.tsv.gz),
+    - a path to a 10x directory (with matrix.mtx.gz, barcodes.tsv.gz, features.tsv.gz), the top-level directory of Xenium output (above the CellRanger feature/matrix directory), or the top-level directory of Visium output (that contains the .h5 file),
     - a path to an .h5ad or .mu file (Scanpy/AnnData/Muon-compatible),
-    - an AnnData or MuData object (e.g., already loaded with Scanpy or Muon, or by using `corescpy.pp.create_object(file_path)`), or
+    - an `AnnData`, `MuData`, or `SpatialData` object (e.g., already loaded with the appropriate `scverse` packages, or by using `corescpy.pp.create_object(file_path)`), or
     - a dictionary containing keyword arguments to pass to  `corescpy.pp.combine_matrix_protospacer()` (in order to load information about perturbations from other file(s); press the arrow to expand details here),

 <details><summary>Click to expand details</summary>
+    or
+    - a dictionary, keyed by sample name, containing multiple `file_path`-compatible arguments for each sample (for integration).

 ```
 crd = "<YOUR DIRECTORY HERE>"